dtcenter/MET/docs/Users_Guide/tc-diag.rst

 Introduction
 ============

-.. note:: As of MET version 11.1.0, the TC-Diag tool is still in development.
-Each time it is run, the warning message listed below is printed.
+.. note:: As of MET version 11.1.0, the TC-Diag tool is a beta release that lacks full functionality.
+The current version of the tool generates intermediate NetCDF output files of the input model’s data transformed onto an azimuth-range grid.
+When the full functionality of the tc_diag tool is released in MET v12.0.0, the tool will also output environmental diagnostics computed from callable Python scripts.
+For now, each time it is run, the warning message listed below is printed.

 .. code-block:: none